Harry Potter Books in Order: All 8 Books + Extras

 Video Games

-Harry Potter has had a long run of video game adaptations and spin-offs, and they vary a lot in style.
-Some follow the books and movies more directly, while others use the Wizarding World as a setting for brand-new stories.
+Harry Potter has had a long run of video game adaptations and spin-offs.
+Some follow the books and movies closely, while others use the Wizarding World as a setting for new stories.

-The biggest recent example is Hogwarts Legacy, an open-world action RPG set in the Wizarding World long before Harry’s time at Hogwarts.
-The LEGO Harry Potter games are another fan favorite, especially for families, because they retell the story with a lighter tone and a lot of humor.
-More recently, Harry Potter: Quidditch Champions gives players a game built around wizarding-world sports, and there have also been other console, handheld, and mobile titles over the years.
+The biggest recent example is Hogwarts Legacy, an open-world action RPG set long before Harry’s time at Hogwarts.
+The LEGO Harry Potter games are another family-friendly favorite, and Harry Potter: Quidditch Champions focuses on wizarding-world sports.

 Theme Parks

 For many fans, visiting Universal Studios Hollywood or Universal Orlando Resort is the closest thing to walking into the world of Harry Potter.
-It’s a very different experience than reading the books, but it taps into the same sense of wonder and has become a major part of how people connect with the franchise.
+It’s a different experience than reading the books, but it taps into the same sense of wonder.

 What is Harry Potter About?